NithyaSri-1609/DataSpark-Illuminating-Insights-for-Global-Electronics/Readme.md

 ## Overview
 This project involves a comprehensive Exploratory Data Analysis (EDA) for Global Electronics, a leading retailer in the consumer electronics industry.
 The goal is to extract valuable insights to enhance customer satisfaction, optimize operations, and drive overall business growth.

-## Skills Acquired
+## Skills take away From This Project
 - Data Cleaning and Preprocessing
 - Exploratory Data Analysis (EDA)
 - SQL and Python for Data Management
-- Data Visualization using Power BI/Tableau
+- Data Visualization using Power BI

 ## Domain
 Retail Analytics in the Electronics Industry